 What we love

-This is not just a private camp, but your own private concession of over 30,000 hectares (70,000 acres) in the Okavango Delta.
-Vast and adventurous, this is a wild, exclusive safari.
+A private concession of over 30,000 hectares (70,000 acres) in the Okavango Delta.
+Vast and adventurous, this is a wild and exclusive safari.

 WILD & FREE

-From helicopter safaris and game drives, to wild walking and mokoro floating, your private guide crafts each day around your interests.
+From helicopter safaris and game drives, to wild walking and mokoro floating, each day is different and exciting.